-Damian Jacob M. Sendler is a clinician sexologist, scholar of forensic and legal medicine, and scientist trained in digital epidemiology.
+Damian Jacob M. Sendler is an award-winning clinician sexologist, the scholar of forensic and legal medicine, and the scientist trained in digital epidemiology.
 He is chief of sexology and clinical research programs at Felnett Health Research Foundation for North America and the director for the program in the study of sexual minorities and health policy at Felnett Health Europe.
-In basic clinical research, his most important scientific goal is development and implementation of the Internet-based platforms to treat psychiatrically disabled patients.
+In basic clinical research, his most important scientific goal is the development and implementation of the Internet-based platforms to treat psychiatrically disabled patients.
 In legal medicine, he's working on a model explaining the role - and modes - of verbal/written/implied consent in cases of suspected sexual abuse and rape, using bio-socio legal perspective.
-In general sexology, his main work includes characterization of paraphilias, LGBT health, and general psychosexual and urogenital medicine.
+In general sexology, his principal work includes characterization of paraphilias, LGBT health, and general psychosexual and urogenital medicine.

 Dr. Sendler completed training through rigorous M.D.-Sc.D./Ph.D. program, and received undergraduate and graduate education at NYU, Columbia, and Harvard.
-He has expertise in medicine, forensic sexology and law, psychology, cancer genetics, as well as psychiatric epidemiology and public health.
-A frequent guest at international psychiatric and sexological meetings, he presents work on paraphilias, general psychiatry, and adaptability of e-tharapy in providing Internet-based psychological interventions.
-Professionally, Damian is a junior member of the American Academy of Psychiatry and the Law, the International Academy of Sex Research; and has served as expert peer reviewer for several notable publications, including the Journal of Forensic Psychiatry and Psychology, and the Journal of Forensic and Legal Medicine.
+He has expertise in medicine, forensic sexology, and law, psychology, cancer genetics, as well as psychiatric epidemiology and public health.
+A frequent guest at international psychiatric and sexological meetings, he presents work on paraphilias, general psychiatry, and adaptability of e-therapy in providing Internet-based psychological interventions.
+Professionally, Damian is a junior member of the American Academy of Psychiatry and the Law, the International Academy of Sex Research, and the American Psychiatric Association; and has served as expert peer reviewer for several notable publications, including the Journal of Forensic Psychiatry and Psychology, and the Journal of Forensic and Legal Medicine.

 During undergraduate tenure at NYU, he interdisciplinarily studied the relationship between the scientific revolution and theological thought.
 At the same time at Columbia, Damian completed rigorous thesis research at the Institute of Cancer Genetics where he studied mammary gland remodeling in the context of microRNA-mediated tissue transformations in animal models of breast cancer.
 Subsequently, he moved to Boston to scientifically study epigenetic drug development and psychiatric epidemiology, both at Departments of Genetics and Psychiatry of Harvard Medical School.